erkexzcx/stoppropaganda/README.md

 Default value of 1 provides some optimization, because Golang doesn't have to use mutexes, atomics and inter-process synchronization mechanisms.

+## usequeryparams

+Configuration via command line argument `-usequeryparams 1` or via environment variable `SP_USEQUERYPARAMS=1`.

+Defines whether randomly generated query strings and cookies should be added to the request.
+Keys and values are between 1 and 30 alpha-numeric, lowercase characters.
+They may be randomly excluded.

+Default value of 0 means that randomly generated query strings and cookies will not be added to the request.

 # Web UI

 As of now there is no fancy web interface, only a JSON pre-formatted output.